eleanor-clifford/ellie.clifford.lol/blog/0017-civil-liberties-science/index.md

 innate.

-Now, this seems to be true for most people, but it's clear that this was chosen as the narrative not for reasons of science, but for reasons of rhetoric---if true, denying gay people their rights would be denying them any hope of ever finding love.
+Now, this seems to be true for most people, but it's clear that this was chosen as the narrative not for reasons of science, but for reasons of rhetoric --- if true, denying gay people their rights would be denying them any hope of ever finding love.
 That rhetoric worked pretty well on social conservatives.